ecmwf/open-ecpds/README.md

 make dev
 ```

-If successful, you should be logged inside the development container.
+If successful, you should be logged into the development container.

-#### Building and Configuring OpenPDS:
+#### Building and Configuring OpenPDS

 From there, you can run the following command to compile the Java classes, package the RPM files, and build the OpenPDS Docker images: